chnln/LinearModelForTextClassification/README.md

 # EMNLP Homework1 Report: Log-linear Model for Text Classification

-Li Nan 1700014110 Deparment of Chinese Language and Literature

-[TOC]

 ## 0 Abstract

 In the report, I implement the log-linear model from scratch and update algorithm.
 The overview of the result is listed below.
 Besides, I made some effort on using bigram to represent features of text and tested its performance.